The Ashe Dark Sky Coalition

 Who We Are

-The Ashe Dark Sky Coalition's only mission is to help make Jefferson and W. Jefferson an International Dark Sky Community.
-Our motivation is to improve all five determinants of health by helping people recognize what this darkest corner of the state has to offer and to provide an internationally worthy sense of purpose through mitigating the inappropriate use of artificial light at night (ALAN) aka light pollution (LP).
-We began as a small group of volunteer astronomers in 2025 and have set out to reach our objective by the year 2030.
+Our only mission is to help create the very first International DarkSky Community (IDSC) in all of Appalachia while educating the public about proper outdoor lighting design.
+Our motivation is to improve all five determinants of public health in Ashe County by helping people recognize what this dark corner of the state has to offer and to provide an internationally worthy sense of purpose through mitigating the inappropriate use of artificial light at night (ALAN) aka light pollution (LP).
+We began as a small group of volunteer advocates in 2025 and have set out to reach our objective by the year 2030.
 We hope you will join us in this pursuit to achieve a better outcome for our community!

 "Light Pollution is defined as every form of artificial light in the wrong place at the wrong time which creates sky glow, glare, nuisance, and other relevant causes of environmental degradation including some properties of artificial light that emit non-environmentally friendly or inappropriate light (Falchi & Bará, 2023; Lyytimäki, 2015)."